alexwlchan/alexwlchan.net/src/_drafts/step-step-step.md

 ## Book-ends of a big change

+There are some personal reasons why Monki Gras feels a bit special.

 I went to the last Monki Gras in 2019.
 It was cancelled in 2020 thanks to COVID, and this is the first year it's been back – five years later!
 A lot of stuff has changed in that time.

-In 2019, I was starting to explore what being genderfluid might mean for me, and how that might affect my professional career.
+In 2019, I was starting to explore what being genderfluid might mean for me, how that might affect my professional career, and I had several meaningful conversations with now-friends at Monki Gras.
 In 2024, I have a better understanding of what my gender looks like, I'm much happier, and I'm more comfortable presenting as my full self.

 At both events, my gender and my appearance have been a complete non-issue.